-(UM)IDT base address: F7732560 (UM)GDT base address: F7732160

-(KM)IDT base address: F7732560 (KM)GDT base address: F7732160
+(UM)IDT base address: F772A560 (2047) (UM)GDT base address: F772A160 (1023) (KM)IDT base address: F772A560 (2047)

 From this output you can see the operating system version, the address of the IDT on both processors and the address of the global descriptor table (GDT) on both processors.
 The values look consistent.
 KM is used as the abbreviation for kernel mode and UM for user mode.
+The numbers in brackets are the table limits of IDT and GDT respectively.

-If you wonder what the "(probably not in a VMM)" is about, it just uses Joanna Rutkowskas method to make a guess whether this is run inside a virtual machine (i.e. calling swallow\redpill()).
+If you wonder what the "(probably not in a VMM)" is about, it just uses Joanna Rutkowska's method to make a guess whether this is run inside a virtual machine (i.e. calling swallow_redpill()).
 Nothing arcane ...